In 1806, Napoleon, the french emperor, commissionned the Arc de Triomphe in Paris to commemorate his victories.

-Arc de Triomphe is a memorial dedicated to the French soldiers who died during World War One.
+Arc de Triomphe is a memorial dedicated to the french soldiers who died during World War One.
 The Paris view from the top of Arc de Triomphe is spectacular.
+Picture.

 The Arc de Triomphe is 49m high, 45m wide, 22m deep.
 It is covered by sculptures including La Marseillaise (picture) by Francois Rude (picture).
 The names of 128 battles fought by the French Republic and Napoleon between 1792 and 1814 are engraved on the walls under the vault (picture) with the names of the generals who fought them.